-- After the visit, send Primary Physician Introduction letter to primary asthma physician (sample letter in Section 3.6.1 of the MOP).
+- Pre-bronchodilator spirometry and methacholine challenge testing may be conducted on a separate day than the other V1 procedures/questionnaires.
+Participants will continue to V2 if they will meet all eligibility criteria. - After the visit, send Primary Physician Introduction letter to primary asthma physician (sample letter in Section 3.6.1 of the MOP).
 Include a copy of methacholine results. - Data enter Screening (SC) form into the data system before the randomization visit if the participant is eligible (even if the methacholine challenge test is still scheduled).
 The Screening

-If participant consented for the HRCT substudy, send Primary Physician Introduction letter informing the physician about participation in substudy (this may be part of the main CPAP study letter as
+If participant consented for the HRCT substudy, send Primary Physician Introduction letter informing the physician about participation in substudy (this may be part of the main CPAP study letter as well)